shawndacosta/G20-AI-PROJECT/INSTALLATION.md

   - Linear Regression
   - Random Forest
   - LightGBM
-- Compare MAE, RMSE and R²
+- Compare the MAE, RMSE, and R² scores
 - Save the best one automatically

 🎯 Expected output file: